-THA will require the necessary information to determine the current cash value, (the net amount the family would receive if the asset were converted to cash).
+THA will require the necessary information to determine the current cash value, (the net amount the family would receive if the asset were converted to cash) in accordance with HUD requirements:

-- 1. Verification forms, letters, or documents from a financial institution or broker. - 2.
-Passbooks, checking account statements, certificates of deposit, bonds, or financial statements completed by a financial institution or broker.

-- 3. Quotes from a stockbroker or realty agent as to net amount family would receive if they liquidated securities or real estate. - 4.
-Real estate tax statements if the approximate current market value can be deduced from assessment. - 5.
-Financial statements for business assets. - 6.
-Copies of closing documents showing the selling price and the distribution of the sales proceeds. - 7.
-Appraisals of personal property held as an investment, in the case that the asset is real estate THA may use its internet link to the Tulsa land records to determine the value. - 8.
-Family's self-certification describing assets or cash held at the family's home or in safe deposit boxes.
+- a) Verification forms, letters, or documents from a financial institution or broker. - b) Passbooks, checking account statements, certificates of deposit, bonds, or financial statements completed by a financial institution or broker. - c) Quotes from a stockbroker or realty agent as to the net amount family would receive if they liquidated securities or real estate. - d) Real estate tax statements if the approximate current market value can be deduced from assessment. - e) Financial statements for business assets. - f) Copies of closing documents showing the selling price and the distribution of the sales proceeds. - g) Appraisals of personal property held as an investment, in the case that the asset is real estate THA may use its internet link to the Tulsa land records to determine the value. - h) Family's self-certification describing assets or cash held at the family's home or in safe deposit boxes.